Payfast/mod-whmcs/readme.txt

 INTEGRATION:
 1. Unzip the module to a temporary location on your computer
-2. Copy the “modules” folder from the archive to your base “whmcs” folder (using FTP program or similar)
+2. Copy the “modules” and "includes" folders from the archive to your base “whmcs” folder (using FTP program or similar)
 - This should NOT overwrite any existing files or folders and merely supplement them with the PayFast files
 - This is however, dependent on the FTP program you use
 3. Login to the WHMCS Administrator console